Gamma Herculis

 Gamma Herculis, Latinized from γ Herculis, is a magnitude 3.74 binary star system in the northern constellation of Hercules.
+It is easily visible to the naked eye under good observing conditions.

 Properties

 This is known to be a spectroscopic binary system, although there is no information about the secondary component.
 Based upon parallax measurements, this system is located at a distance of about 193 ly from the Earth.
 The spectrum of the primary star matches a stellar classification of A9III, which indicates this is a giant star that has exhausted the hydrogen at its core and evolved away from the main sequence.
 The effective temperature is about 7,031 K, giving the star a white hue characteristic of A-type stars.
 It is rotating rapidly with a projected rotational velocity of 135 km s^{−1}.
 The interferometry-measured angular diameter of this star is 0.95 ± 0.04 mas, which, at its estimated distance, equates to a physical radius of about six times the radius of the Sun.

 Observations by German astronomer Ernst Zinner in 1929 gave indications that this may be a variable star.
 It was listed in the New Catalogue of Suspected Variable Stars (1981) with a magnitude range of 3.74 to 3.81.
 Further observations up to 1991 showed a pattern of small, slow variations with a magnitude variation of 0.05.
-These appeared to repeat semi-regularly with a period of 183.6 days, although the spectroscopic data presented a longer period of 165.9 days.
+These appeared to repeat semi-regularly with a period of 183.6 days, although the spectroscopic data presented a shorter period of 165.9 days.

 Name

-It was a member of indigenous Arabic asterism al-Nasaq al-Sha'āmī, "the Northern Line" of al-Nasaqān "the Two Lines", along with β Her (Kornephoros), γ Ser (Zheng, Ching) and β Ser (Chow).
+It was a member of indigenous Arabic asterism al-Nasaq al-Sha'āmī, "the Northern Line" of al-Nasaqān "the Two Lines", along with β Her (Kornephoros), γ Ser (Zheng, Ching) and β Ser (Zhou).